 - 1st Half

 Republic of Ireland - Uruguay

-International friendlies – Follow the Football match between Republic of Ireland and Uruguay live with Eurosport.
+Follow the International friendlies live Football match between Republic of Ireland and Uruguay with Eurosport.
 The match starts at 18:00 on 4 June 2017.
-Our live coverage lets you follow all the key moments as they happen.

 Ireland will be very pleased with that, and rightly so.
 They took the game to Uruguay, scored three nice goals, and will proceed to play Austria next weekend in good heart and touch.